No products

 The way you plant and then prune your tree depends if you wish to espalier it or have it free standing.
 For free standing trees, prune it somewhere around 60cm-80cm from the ground after planting.
 Doing this will encourage it to branch where it has been cut, producing a tree with a more open shape.
 A firm stake or two tied to the tree to add support is recommended.

 Espalier systems are all different, but the KNNN method (see separate article 'KNNN') requires that you plant the stem at about 60 degrees and to not prune the tree, instead bending it horizontal to tie onto the bottom wire of the espalier.
-For the traditional T-shaped espalier (see separate article 'Espalier made Easy'), plant the tree vertically and prune it just above the level of the first wire.
+For the traditional T-shaped espalier (see separate article 'Espalier made Easy'), plant the tree vertically and prune it at the level of the first wire.

 Young trees need protection from nibbling possums, wallabies, goats, rabbits, horses and husbands with whipper-snippers.
 A cage or guard is recommended.